eyequant/note-to-recruiters/ntr.md

 ### CVs /  Candidates
 * Do not send us anonymous CVs - they will not be considered.
 If you send us a candidate we want to know who they are, where they've worked and whether we've seen them before.
 * When sending us a CV, please include the candidate's salary expectations and availability
-* We typically only consider candidates already in the UK.
-If they are not in the UK, please tell us.
+* We typically only consider candidates willing to relocate to Berlin, Germany.

 ### Terms and Conditions
 * We will not sign your terms and conditions.